adessoSE/Seed-Test/README.md

 | PASSPORT_GITHUB_LOCAL_PW_FIELD | GitHub integration.
 Check out GitHub´s Guide on Autorizing OAuth Apps.                                                                                                                                                  |
 | MAX_SAVED_REPORTS              | The amount of maximum saved reports.                                                                                                                                                                                    |

-\*If you are not using the mongoDB provided by this docker compose you can completely delete the seedmongodb section from the docker compose.yml and remove the depends on part of the backend service.
+\*If you are not using the mongoDB provided by this docker compose you can completely delete the seedmongodb section from the docker-compose.yml and remove the depends on part of the backend service.

 ##### Frontend